brotatotes/bht-automation/bht gen 3/Mark/Chapter 10/Mark 10 13 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-22-2023 23:25:59
+- Timestamp: 12-25-2023 20:32:43
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 68
+- BHT Word Count: 88
-- BHT Commentary Usage: 38.89%
+- BHT Commentary Usage: 35.0%
-- BHT Quality Score: 1.450811331289814
+- BHT Quality Score: 1.559911032499675
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (54):
+- ChatGPT injected words (60):
-	['a', 'act', 'after', 'allowed', 'and', 'baptism', 'blessings', 'brought', 'but', 'children', 'come', 'conversation', 'disciples', 'engrossed', 'fittingly', 'follows', 'gesture', 'highlights', 'him', 'his', 'however', 'important', 'in', 'incident', 'it', 'jesus', 'life', 'married', 'matter', 'natural', 'nature', 'not', 'of', 'on', 'or', 'prayers', 'profound', 'recognized', 'reprimanded', 'salvation', 'sanctity', 'seeking', 'simple', 'teachings', 'tender', 'the', 'their', 'this', 'those', 'to', 'was', 'who', 'yet', 'young']
+	['a', 'act', 'after', 'and', 'as', 'blessings', 'bringing', 'brought', 'children', 'conversation', 'deep', 'demonstrating', 'did', 'disciples', 'emphasized', 'engrossed', 'even', 'family', 'follows', 'genuine', 'highlighting', 'him', 'his', 'in', 'incident', 'inclination', 'instinctive', 'intend', 'interrupted', 'jesus', 'journeyed', 'marriage', 'natural', 'not', 'of', 'over', 'people', 'pray', 'prayer', 'purpose', 'reproach', 'response', 'sanctity', 'seek', 'seeking', 'significance', 'simply', 'suitably', 'teach', 'the', 'them', 'this', 'those', 'though', 'to', 'touch', 'was', 'who', 'within', 'young']
-- ChatGPT injected words (significant words only) (33):
+- ChatGPT injected words (significant words only) (39):
-	['act', 'allowed', 'baptism', 'blessings', 'brought', 'children', 'come', 'conversation', 'disciples', 'engrossed', 'fittingly', 'follows', 'gesture', 'highlights', 'important', 'incident', 'jesus', 'life', 'married', 'matter', 'natural', 'nature', 'prayers', 'profound', 'recognized', 'reprimanded', 'salvation', 'sanctity', 'seeking', 'simple', 'teachings', 'tender', 'young']
+	['act', 'blessings', 'bringing', 'brought', 'children', 'conversation', 'deep', 'demonstrating', 'disciples', 'emphasized', 'engrossed', 'family', 'follows', 'genuine', 'highlighting', 'incident', 'inclination', 'instinctive', 'intend', 'interrupted', 'jesus', 'journeyed', 'marriage', 'natural', 'people', 'pray', 'prayer', 'purpose', 'reproach', 'response', 'sanctity', 'seek', 'seeking', 'significance', 'simply', 'suitably', 'teach', 'touch', 'young']

 ### Logs
-- Attempt 1 BHT: The incident in Mark 10:13 demonstrates the tender nature of Jesus' interactions with children.
-The disciples, however, interrupted their conversation on important matters and despised those who brought the children to Jesus.
-Nevertheless, Jesus saw value in their actions and allowed the children to approach him.
-There was no question of baptism or salvation involved, but rather a natural desire for Jesus' blessing and prayers.
-The parallel account in Matthew 19:13 further emphasizes that the purpose of bringing the children to Jesus was for him to touch them.
+- Attempt 1 BHT: As Jesus continued on his way, people brought young children to him.
+They desired his touch and prayer over their children, recognizing the significance of his presence.
+However, the disciples, engaged in a deep conversation, interrupted to despise and reprove those who brought the children, perhaps considering it a simple and superstitious act.
+This incident is fittingly placed after Jesus affirmed the sanctity of marriage, showcasing the importance of children within the context of family life.
+The act of bringing children to Jesus was natural and sincere, without any implications of baptism or salvation.
+Jesus acknowledged the children's presence and blessed them, exemplifying his love and care for all, regardless of age or status.
-- 🔄 Mark 10:13 (attempt 1, 86 words, 40.68% quotes quality score: 1.5216993999084591, V2 normalized quality score: 41.94, commentator tiers 1-3: 30.41%, 27.11%, 42.48%)
+- 🔄 Mark 10:13 (attempt 1, 115 words, 36.71% quotes quality score: 1.3808082434481808, V2 normalized quality score: 37.25, commentator tiers 1-3: 38.81%, 21.48%, 39.71%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- VERSE_REF FOUND IN BHT!
-- Attempt 2 BHT: The disciples, engrossed in their important conversation, reprimanded those who brought the young children to Jesus.
-However, Jesus recognized the simple yet profound gesture and allowed the children to come to Him.
-It was not a matter of baptism or salvation, but a natural act seeking His blessings and prayers.
-This incident highlights Jesus' tender nature and follows fittingly after His teachings on the sanctity of married life.
+- Attempt 2 BHT: As Jesus journeyed, people brought young children to him, seeking his touch and prayer.
+Even though the disciples, engrossed in deep conversation, interrupted to reproach those who brought the children, Jesus did not intend to teach them; his purpose was simply to touch them and pray over them.
+This incident follows suitably after Jesus emphasized the sanctity of marriage, highlighting the significance of children within the family.
+The act of bringing children to Jesus was a genuine and instinctive response, demonstrating the natural inclination to seek Jesus' blessings.
-- 🔄 Mark 10:13 (attempt 2, 68 words, 38.89% quotes quality score: 1.450811331289814, V2 normalized quality score: 39.58, commentator tiers 1-3: 38.02%, 21.93%, 40.04%)
+- 🔄 Mark 10:13 (attempt 2, 88 words, 35.0% quotes quality score: 1.559911032499675, V2 normalized quality score: 43.21, commentator tiers 1-3: 36.37%, 28.4%, 35.23%)
+	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 3 BHT: The disciples interrupted their conversation and despised those who brought children to Jesus, viewing it as a seemingly superstitious act.
-However, Jesus recognized the intention behind their actions and allowed the children to approach Him.
-It was not a matter of baptism or salvation, but a simple and natural desire for Jesus' blessings and prayers.
-This incident showcases Jesus' compassionate nature and serves as a fitting follow-up to His teachings on the sanctity of married life.
+- Attempt 3 BHT: As Jesus continued on his way, people brought young children to him, desiring his touch and prayer over them.
+Even though the disciples were preoccupied with important matters, they interrupted to criticize and dismiss those who brought the children, perceiving it as a superstitious act.
+However, the act of bringing children to Jesus was a sincere and natural response, without any implications of baptism or salvation.
+Jesus acknowledged the children and their significance, emphasizing his love and care for all, regardless of age or status.
-- 🔄 Mark 10:13 (attempt 3, 77 words, 38.6% quotes quality score: 1.3840176505049377, V2 normalized quality score: 37.36, commentator tiers 1-3: 39.47%, 21.0%, 39.53%)
+- 🔄 Mark 10:13 (attempt 3, 85 words, 43.55% quotes quality score: 1.4994807835569632, V2 normalized quality score: 41.2, commentator tiers 1-3: 38.76%, 24.52%, 36.72%)
+	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: The disciples, engrossed in their important conversation, rebuked those who brought young children to Jesus, dismissing it as a seemingly superstitious act.
-However, Jesus understood the significance behind their intentions and allowed the children to approach Him.
-The incident had no connection to baptism or salvation, but was a natural and heartfelt gesture seeking Jesus' blessings and prayers.
-This compassionate response exemplifies Jesus' tender nature and serves as a relevant continuation from His teachings on the sanctity of married life.
+- Attempt 4 BHT: As Jesus made his way, people brought young children to him, seeking his touch and prayer.
+Despite being engaged in important discussions, the disciples interjected to criticize and rebuke those who brought the children, perhaps perceiving their actions as simple and superstitious.
+However, the act of bringing children to Jesus was a natural response, without any implications of salvation or baptism.
+Jesus recognized the children's presence, demonstrating his love and care for all, regardless of age or social status.
-- 🔄 Mark 10:13 (attempt 4, 80 words, 36.51% quotes quality score: 1.3793949377034753, V2 normalized quality score: 37.21, commentator tiers 1-3: 36.29%, 23.14%, 40.57%)
+- 🔄 Mark 10:13 (attempt 4, 80 words, 36.67% quotes quality score: 1.4361752388296944, V2 normalized quality score: 39.1, commentator tiers 1-3: 36.86%, 24.68%, 38.46%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 5 BHT: The disciples, preoccupied with their discussion, despised and reproved those who brought the young children to Jesus, considering the act as a seemingly superstitious one.
-Nevertheless, Jesus recognized the significance of their actions and allowed the children to approach Him.
-The purpose was not about baptism or salvation, but a natural desire to receive Jesus' blessing and prayers.
-This incident beautifully showcases the compassionate nature of Jesus and resonates with the preceding teachings on the sanctity of married life.
+- Attempt 5 BHT: People brought young children to Jesus as he journeyed, hoping for his touch and prayer.
+However, the disciples, immersed in a weighty discussion, interrupted to express disdain and reprove those who brought the children, seemingly considering it a naive and superstitious action.
+Nevertheless, the act of bringing the children to Jesus was a genuine and instinctive response, devoid of any connection to baptism or salvation.
+Jesus, recognizing the importance of children, welcomed them and bestowed his blessings upon them, showcasing his boundless love and care for all, irrespective of age or status.
-- 🔄 Mark 10:13 (attempt 5, 79 words, 35.09% quotes quality score: 1.3778392010937954, V2 normalized quality score: 37.16, commentator tiers 1-3: 39.36%, 22.62%, 38.02%)
+- 🔄 Mark 10:13 (attempt 5, 92 words, 32.81% quotes quality score: 1.4410478069253676, V2 normalized quality score: 39.26, commentator tiers 1-3: 39.3%, 22.35%, 38.35%)
+	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ Mark 10:13 bht prompt v0.8 (68 words, 38.89% quotes)
+- ✅ Mark 10:13 bht prompt v0.8 (88 words, 35.0% quotes)
-- quality score: 1.450811331289814, V2 normalized quality score: 39.58, commentator tiers 1-3: 38.02%, 21.93%, 40.04%)
+- quality score: 1.559911032499675, V2 normalized quality score: 43.21, commentator tiers 1-3: 36.37%, 28.4%, 35.23%)